-Two of the existing DPS buildings on the premises will be removed or partially removed.
-The existing salt storage will be demolished in its entirety.
-A new fabric roof salt storage building will be erected in approximately the same location.
+Several of the existing DPS buildings on the premises will be removed or partially removed.
+The existing salt storage and materials sheds will be demolished in their entireties.
+The vacated areas will be covered with loam and seeded.
 A portion of the existing highway barn will be removed; the remaining section of the garage building will be patched on the demolished wall and used for cold storage.
-A new material storage structure will be built at this location next to the existing garage building.
-The wash bay building will be retained and repainted but its use will change to storage for seasonal equipment.
-The gravel parking area behind the new material storage structure and existing garage building will be restored to wetland buffer.
+The wash bay building will be retained and repainted but its use will change to cold storage for seasonal equipment.
+The gravel parking area behind the existing garage building will be restored to wetland buffer.